da-johnson/Alex_biocrnpyler_training/README.md

 # Alex_biocrnpyler_training

-shared repository of training for biocrnpyler
+This is a repository for Alex to share his biocrnpyler practice.
+Please use this space to offer suggestions and markup notebooks. -Cheers